 By Chuck Hawks

-The .358 Winchester was introduced in 1955 in the Model 88 lever action rifle as a modern, short action replacement for the aging .348 Winchester, which was available only in the Model 71 lever action rifle.
+The .358 Winchester was introduced in 1955 in the Model 88 lever action rifle as a modern, short action replacement for the aging .348 Winchester, which was available only in the Model 71 lever action.
 Although its case is smaller, ballistically the .358 Win. is nearly identical to the larger .348.
 This miracle is achieved through higher pressure, up to 52,000 cup in the case of the .358 Win.
 The .358 is a fine medium bore and, in addition to the Model 88, it has been offered in the Savage 99 and Browning BLR lever actions, as well as the Winchester Model 70 bolt action.

 The current Winchester factory load propells a 200 grain Silvertip bullet at a muzzle velocity (MV) of 2,530 fps and muzzle energy (ME) of 2,840 ft. lbs.
 The figures at 100 yards are 2,210 fps and 2,160 ft. lbs.
 Midrange trajectory for the 200 grain bullet is 3.6 inches over 200 yards, which makes the .358 Winchester about a 200 yard big game cartridge.